Spelis/nvim-dbview/README.md

 **A lightweight database viewer and executor for Neovim.**
 Query and inspect database files directly inside a buffer using Lua and a Python bridge.

----

 ## 🔧 Features

-- View and Execute sqlite commands
+- View and Execute sql queries
 - Execute queries with `<C-x>` in normal, insert, or visual mode
-- Quick aliases like `.tables`, `.schema`, and other handy aliases (Currently SQLite only.)
+- Quick aliases like `.tables`, `.schema`, and other handy aliases
 - Clean buffer presentation
 - Pretty formatted SELECT results
 - New database creation right from Neovim
 - Potentially dangerous commands only get ran once

----

 ## 📦 Requirements

-- Neovim 0.7+
+- Neovim (the newer the better)
 - Python 3.x
 - `sqlite3` module (bundled with Python)
 - `sqlalchemy` module
-- Works on Unix-like systems
+- Works on Unix-like systems (should work on windows too)

----

 ## 🚀 Installation